 - Pineapple: Love me some frozen pineapple tidbits!
+You can also use fresh and add a few ice cubes.

 - Coconut: For tropical flavor!
 I love unsweetened shredded but flaked also works, as does good old sweetened coconut if that's what you have in the pantry.